 The 2014 adult Disney Dining Plan price, ages 10 and up, is $58.66.
 Kids, ages 3-9, pay $18.88.
 Prices increase slightly during peak times of the year, mostly on holidays.
 The regular Dining Plan, known as the "Disney Dining Plan" entitles each guest to 1 refillable resort mug, 1 snack, 1 counter service meal, and 1 table service meal for each package night.
 If you stay 7 nights, you will have 7 of each entitlement.
 Gratuity is no longer included but you won't have to pay the 6.75% sales tax.
 Almost every Walt Disney World restaurant accepts the Dining Plan and most of the menu items are included.
 Excluded items are alcoholic beverages, most platters, and room service.

-Avoid these Dining Plan Mistakes.
-Don't use table service entitlements for breakfast or lunch because menu prices are typically lower than dinner.
-Also, dessert is excluded from breakfast but included at lunch or dinner.
+Avoid these Disney Dining Plan Mistakes.
+Don't use table service entitlements for breakfast or lunch because menu prices are typically less expensive than dinner Also, dessert is excluded from breakfast but included at lunch or dinner.
+The one exception are character buffets for breakfast and lunch, if you plan to go to a character breakfast, consider using your Table Service entitlement for that.
 Avoid using your snack entitlement for water or soft drinks, as they typically cost less than the component cost of the snack credit -- about $4.
-Hotel food courts might have snack items that slightly exceed $4, so stock up on snacks there rather than the theme parks.
+The food courts at the resort hotels might have eligible snack items that slightly exceed $4, so stock up on snacks there rather than the theme parks.

 Best Values for the Disney Dining Plan